-The philosophy that guides the teachers of MMS is one that comes from all of our influences—history, traditions, research, extensions of the Montessori philosophy as well as the Reggio Emilia Approach.
+The philosophy that guides the educators of MMS is one that comes from all of our influences—history, traditions, research, extensions of the Montessori philosophy as well as the Reggio Emilia Approach.
 We have used this research to create our own identity of MacDonald Montessori School.

 MacDonald Montessori School: